itsmillertim3/perform2021/performanceEngineering-as-a-Self-Service/content/03_SLOs_Load_Test_Analysis_Error_Issue/index.md

 <img src="../../assets/images/lab_3_load_test_problem_4.png" width="500"/>

-If a Dynatrace Problem wasn't detected you can use out of the box workflows and custom dashboards.
-We will walk through using the **Performance Test Dashboard with Transaction Steps & SLOs** but also out of the box options as well.
+If a Dynatrace Problem wasn't detected you can use out of the box workflows and custom dashboards for analysis.
+We will walk through using the **Performance Test Dashboard with Transaction Steps & SLOs** but also cover out of the box options as well.

 Open the **Performance Test Dashboard with Transaction Steps & SLOs** dashboard.

-Then click on the **Errors** link under **Transaction** on the left side of the dashboard.
+Then click on the **Errors** link under **Transaction** section on the left side of the dashboard.

 <img src="../../assets/images/lab_3_slo_dashboard_1.png" width="500"/>

 This will bring us to **Multidimensional analysis** that is showing failed request counts split by the **TSN** request attribute.

-Note,  you can also create your own **Multidimensional analysis** views and save them by going to the Diagnostic tools-->Top web requests configure desired settings.
+Tip:  You can also create your own **Multidimensional analysis** views and save them by going to the Diagnostic tools-->Top web requests configure desired settings.

-In the table provides the details for the failed Transaction Steps.
+In this screen the table provides the details for the failed Transaction Steps.
 On the far left in the table details click you will see the **Actions**,  click the ... which will bring up the **Analyze** Menu.

 Click on **Details of failures**.

 <img src="../../assets/images/lab_3_slo_dashboard_2.png" width="500"/>

 This will bring us to the **Failure analysis** screen.
-We can see HTTP 500 Errors were generated and also see exactly which transactions were impacted.
+We can see HTTP 500 Errors were generated and which transactions were impacted.
 To dig deeper you can drill-down to the Purepaths by click on the **Purepaths** icon at the top right of the screen.

 <img src="../../assets/images/lab_3_load_test_problem_2.png" width="500"/>